alexa/alexa-auto-sdk/aacs/android/README.md

 9. The core of the **HMI application** that holds the business logic need not change with `AlexaAutoClientService`.
 However, you must modify the application so that it can interface with the APIs defined by AACS.

-## Obtaining the AACS AAR
-AACS is packaged as an Android library (AAR).
-You can obtain the AACS AAR in one of two ways:

-* To obtain the pre-built AACS AAR and the other dependency AARs which are required for using AACS, contact your Amazon Solutions Architect (SA) or Partner Manager for more information.

-* To build the AACS AAR from source code, following the steps below.

-    1. Enter the following command to change the directory:
-        ```
-        cd ${AAC_SDK_HOME}/aacs/android/service
-        ```

-    2. Enter the following command to start the local build.
-        ```
-          ./gradlew assembleLocalRelease
-        ```

-          This command builds AACS core service, as well as all the other needed dependencies (such as Auto SDK) required for AACS to function.
-It also generates AAR files that are used for communicating with AACS from your application.

-          To install all the generated AARs to your application, add the `installDeps` task after the build command.
-Specify the path you want the artifacts to be installed to by using the `-PinstallPath` option.
-If `-PinstallPath` is not specified, the artifacts will be copied to `alexa-auto-sdk/aacs/android/service/deploy` by default.

-          ```
-              ./gradlew assembleLocalRelease installDeps -PinstallPath=<path/to/your/application/directory>
-          ```

-## Using AACS with Your Application
-This section provides information about how AACS works with your application.

-To build your application with AACS, you can either include AACS and the other dependencies as local sub-projects, or you can build them as AARs and copy to the libs folder of your application.

-1. Using AACS as a local module

-    Include AACS and the other dependency libraries as sub-projects in the `settings.gradle` file of your project.
-    In the `build.gradle` file of your application, add the following `implementation` statements:
-    ~~~
-      implementation project(':aacs')
-      implementation project(':aacs-extra')
-      implementation project(':aacs-maccandroid')
-      implementation project(':aacsconstants')
-      implementation project(':aacsipc')
-      implementation project(':aacscommonutils')
-      implementation project(':alexa-auto-tts')

-      // replace the <path/to/Auto/SDK/AARs> placeholder with your path
-      implementation fileTree(include: ['*.aar'], dir: <path/to/Auto/SDK/AARs>)
-    ~~~
-    See the `${AUTO_SDK_HOME}/aacs/android/sample-app/settings.gradle` and `${AUTO_SDK_HOME}/aacs/android/sample-app/alexa-auto-app/build.gradle` files of the AACS Sample App for more information.

-2. Using AACS as a local binary

-    Include the AARs in the libs folder of your application.
-See [Obtaining the AACS AAR](#obtaining-the-aacs-aar) for instructions of how to obtain the AACS AARs.

-    Add the following `implementation` statement to the `build.gradle` file of your application:
-    ~~~
-        implementation fileTree(dir: 'libs', include: ['*.aar'])
-    ~~~

 ### AACS as Foreground Service or System Service
 AACS runs as a started service on Android.
 The [Initialization](#initialization) section describes how it is started; this section describes what you do to run AACS as a foreground service or a system service.